How to Optimize Images for Mobile Menus: A Business Owner's Guide

 Network Test on various connection speeds

-Key aspects to check:
+Key aspects to check during testing:

 Metric Target Purpose